-Although health systems adapted to the influx of COVID-19 patients, both the European Union (EU) and Member States were slow to prepare for the outbreak including enacting effective control measures such as testing and contact tracing.
+The EU was too slow at the start of the pandemic, in the period from January to March 2020.
+Although health systems adapted to the influx of COVID-19 patients, both the European Union (EU) and Member

+States were slow to prepare for the outbreak including enacting effective control measures such as testing and contact tracing.
 This happened despite the WHO warning early on that there was a risk of COVID-19 spreading beyond Asia.
 Member States also adopted different and poorly coordinated measures which increased the difficulties to track and monitor the outbreak.
 Panic also set in regarding ICU medicine supplies which led many countries to hoard medicines at the expense of European solidarity and the efficient delivery of medicines to patients in need.

-This shows the need for an EU pandemic preparedness plan, which should integrate lessons learned from previous epidemics (SARS or H1N1) as well as COVID-19.
+This shows the need for an EU pandemic preparedness plan, which should integrate lessons learned from COVID-19.
 An EU pandemic preparedness plan should address country coordination of confinement measures, including border closures and travel restrictions.
-The fragmentation in these measures in the early stages of COVID-19 led to major internal market disruptions, which challenged the manufacturing, packaging, testing and distribution of urgently needed medicines.
+The fragmentation in these measures in the early stages of COVID-19 - and to a lesser extent over the following months - led to major internal market disruptions, which challenged the manufacturing, packaging, testing and distribution of urgently needed medicines.